richardgourley/django-relationships-explained-in-postgresql/2-onetoone-setnull.md

 ### POSTGRES - How would it work in Postgres
 - The customer table is the 'parent' table.
 - The special_offer_code table is the 'child' table - 'owned' by a customer.
-- The customer_id field is set to UNIQUE to ensure a ONE to ONE relationship.
+- In the 'special_offer_code' table, the customer_id field is set to UNIQUE to ensure a ONE to ONE relationship.
-- The code field is also set to UNIQUE to ensure it is never repeated.
+- The code field in the 'special_offer_code' table is also set to UNIQUE to ensure it is never repeated.
-- The customer_id is also nullable, and the foreign key is set to ON DELETE SET NULL, so if a customer is deleted, the row remains in the special_offer_code table with the customer_id set to NULL.
+- The customer_id field is also nullable, and the foreign key is set to ON DELETE SET NULL, so if a customer is deleted, the row remains in the special_offer_code table with the customer_id set to NULL.

 ### The Tables

 - NOTE: The CONSTRAINT name is optional.
+Postgres will auto create a CONSTRAINT name for you if you don't specify one.

 ```
 CREATE TABLE customer(